hal-uw/gpu_variability_sc22_artifact/sec5b_bert/README.md

 $ ./bert-singularity.sh
 ```
 This script pulls the PyTorch image and installs dependencies such as `boto3`, `h5py` and `tokenizers`, before running 250 iterations of BERT training and profiling relevant metrics using _nvprof_.
 You will find the following output files in the current working directory:
   - `bert_*.csv`: contains kernel information, GPU SM frequency, power, and temperature.
-There will be one csv file per GPU (e.g., if you trained on 4 GPUs, there will be 4 csv files).
+During the profiling process, `nvprof` generates multiple such CSV files, not all of which have useful information.
+The number of CSV files with useful information corresponds to the number of GPUs that BERT is being run on.

 ## Build and Run Without Container Image